Experts urge probe of possible Venezuela 'crimes against humanity' - Journal du Cameroun

 The panel “considers that there are reasonable grounds… for considering that acts to which the civilian population of Venezuela was subjected to dating back to at least February 12, 2014, constitute crimes against humanity,” the report said.

+Meanwhile more than 1,300 people have been held as political prisoners since then, it found.

-OAS chief Luis Almagro, who is from Uruguay and mandated the panel, is an open critic of Maduro.
+OAS chief Luis Almagro, who is from Uruguay and mandated the panel, is an open critic of Maduro, and refers to Venezuela as a “dictatorship.”

 Maduro won 68 percent of the vote in Venezuela’s May election that was boycotted by the opposition and condemned as illegitimate by much of the international community.